kingcars/mxr-stack-workshop/README.md

 });
 ```

-The `loadTodos` state is for running an API call, which will require using a concept called `invoke`.
+The `loadTodos` state is for running an API call, which will require using a concept called [invoke](https://xstate.js.org/docs/guides/communication.html#the-invoke-property).
 In `xState`, it is possible for a machine to `invoke` various things - API calls (Promises), callbacks, observables and even other xState machines.
 In this case, we'll be invoking a `Promise`, taken directly from the `api` import we added previously.
 When invoking a `Promise`, we can define state transitions based on whether the `Promise` succeeded (resolved) or failed (rejected).
 This can be done by using the `onDone` and `onError` properties of the `invoke` configuration.
 Since this is a mock API call, we'll only be defining an `onDone` transition today.

 ```javascript
 const homeMachine = Machine({